 In the event of a snowstorm, the City's top priority is to keep streets clear of snow and ice.
 This may require several trips along the same route.
-As City snowplows are clearing the streets by moving snow to the sides, it is likely some of that snow will extend across the fronts of driveways.
+As City snowplows are clearing the streets by moving snow to the sides, some of that snow will likely extend across the fronts of driveways.
 In order to reduce the amount of cleared snow from accumulating across your driveway, it will be helpful for you to clear an open area along the shoulder at the oncoming side of the entrance (see illustration above).
 Plow blades will then push snow into the area just before they reach your driveway.
 This will result in a much smaller amount of snow being plowed in front of the driveway.

 Please do not plow or shovel snow from driveways or sidewalks onto, or across, public streets.
 Snow removed from private property onto public streets can cause icing conditions on streets that have already been salted and plowed.

 NO PARKING REMINDER: Please remember that when there has been a snow accumulation of at least two (2) inches, or ice or freezing rain within the City of Olivette, there shall be NO PARKING on any part of any street within the City until the snow, ice or freezing rain has been cleared to such a point as to permit the movement on the street of emergency vehicles, including police cars, fire trucks, and ambulances.
 (City Ordinance 1219)

 During winter weather events the top priority is to keep streets clear of snow and ice.
 The City depends on its citizens to be helpful, responsible, and aware of the need to remove all snow and ice from the public sidewalks as well.
 All snow and ice should be removed from the entire constructed width of the sidewalk.
 This enables people of all ages and physical conditions to have access to clean pedestrian walkways.
 An important element in providing safe pedestrian passage during snow events is in the hands of Olivette residents.